 Say you have a dream about paying bribes.
 Further, you firmly believe bribery is wrong.
 In the waking world, you think having people bribe officials is a terrible policy.
 You’re staunch in the belief that government officials who accept bribes should go to prison for accepting them.
 Further, people who offer bribes should be punished as well.

 Fair enough.
 You’re anti-bribery.

 These are upper-level thoughts about bribery.
 These are your beliefs about the results of bribery.
 Yet this isn’t necessarily what bribery means to you on a base level.
-To you, bribery can denote a way to speed up getting what you need.
+Instead, to you, bribery can denote a way to speed up getting what you need.
 Maybe a grasping dependence.
 Perhaps it’s a donation.
 Perhaps a way to get what you need.

 Separate your thoughts about the results and whether the given aspect is right or wrong.
 Those are upper-level thoughts.
 Ask yourself the meaning of the dream aspect.
 Get to the emotional core.
 Sometimes the results, value judgments, and meanings are the same, but they’re not necessarily so.